yktoo/yktoo.com/content/blog/posts/0432/index.en.md

 glossary: ns-business-card
 ---

-As soon as you turn into a {{< a "0309" "freelancer" >}} (also known as {{< fl "zzp'er" >}} in the Netherlands), you're free to choose the transportation method for commuting.
+As soon as you turn into a [freelancer](0309) (also known as {{< fl "zzp'er" >}} in the Netherlands), you're free to choose the transportation method for commuting.
 Which I consider one of the benefits of being a freelancer.

 So you can choose to walk, cycle, drive etc.—or to use public transport.